mxhey/mxhey0706_9103_tut5/README.md

 ## Imaging example

-The example below is an artwork from a generative artist named Zac Lieberman.
+The example below is an artwork from a generative artist named **Zac Lieberman**.
 This artist uses coding techniques to create unique abstract pieces in Open Frameworks.
-Many of his works are animated and inspirational for the animated section of the coding project.
+Many of his works are animated and inspirational for the *animated section of the coding project*.

 ![example picture 1](assets/example1.png "Example 1")